Cubes, cacti, and framed long knots: Operads and related structures

 \subsection{B/w planted trees and cellular structures on spaces of spineless cacti}

 We now describe cell structures on these operads using certain planted trees, as in the work of Kaufmann and Schwell \cite{Kaufmann:2005, Kaufmann:2007, Kaufmann-Schwell}; see also the work of Kaufmann and the second author \cite{Kaufmann-Zhang:2017}.
-We will turn sets of these trees into categories and more specifically partially ordered sets.

 \begin{definition}[Category of b/w trees] A {\em b/w planted tree} (or more briefly a {\em b/w tree}) is a planted tree $T$ with a bipartition of its vertex set $V(T)$ into a set $B(T)$ of black vertex and a set $W(T)$ of white vertices such that the root is a black vertex and every other univalent vertex is white.
-(By ``bipartition,'' we mean that no edge joins two vertices of the same color.)
 In such a tree, a {\em leaf} is any non-root univalent vertex.

-Let $\T_m$ be the following category: \begin{itemize} \item The set of objects, which by abuse of notation we will also denote $\T_m$, consists of b/w trees $T$ with $m$ white vertices in total, labeled $w_1, \dots, w_m$.
-For brevity, we may sometimes use just the index $i \in \{1,\dots,m\}$ to refer to a white vertex $w_i$. \item The morphisms are defined as follows.
-Let $T \in \T_m$, and let $w$ be a white vertex of $T$.
-Denote by $|w|$ the arity of $w$, meaning the number of outgoing edges from $w$ in $T$.
-Let $e_0$ be the edge entering $w$, and let $e_1, \dots, e_{|w|}$ be the edges leaving $w$, arranged in the order that $T$ is equipped with.
-We obtain another tree $T'$ by gluing cyclically consecutive edges $e_i$ and $e_{i+1}$ (and the black vertices that they join $w$ to), where subscripts are read modulo $|w|+1$.
+Let $\T_m$ be the following category: \begin{itemize} \item The set of objects, denoted by abuse of notation as $\T_m$, consists of b/w trees $T$ with white vertices $w_1, \dots, w_m$.
+For brevity, we may sometimes refer to a white vertex $w_i$ by just its index $i$. \item The morphisms are defined as follows.
+Let $T \in \T_m$, and let $w\in W(T)$.
+Let $e_0$ be the edge entering $w$, and let $e_1, \dots, e_{|w|}$ be the outgoing edges from $w$, arranged in the order that $T$ is equipped with.
+We obtain a new tree $T'$ by gluing cyclically consecutive edges $e_i$ and $e_{i+1}$ (and the black vertices that they join $w$ to), where subscripts are read modulo $|w|+1$.
 If $i=0$ or $i=|w|$, then the resulting edge enters $w$, while otherwise it leaves $w$.
 We call such a gluing an {\em angle collapse}, and we write $T' \angle T$.
 More generally, for any $T,T' \in \T_n$ a morphism $T' \prec T$ is a composition of angle collapses. \end{itemize} \end{definition}

 Examples of b/w trees are shown in Figures \ref{F:TCt} and \ref{F:19tree}.
 In keeping with our conventions for drawing cacti, we draw the root as a square vertex, while the remaining black (and all white) vertices are round.